Diiasy/breweryDB/README.md

 It is possible to navigate through the newt page button.

 Three search patterns are available and can be combined:
-1. **Search by country**: the app is searching the countries when the page is loading from the /locations endpoint and show the beers by countries when selected
+1. **Search by country**: the app is searching the countries when the page is loading from the /locations endpoint and show the beers by countries when selected.
-2. **Search by type**: the app is searching the different types when the page is loading frmo the categories endpoint and show the beers by type when selected
+2. **Search by type**: the app is searching the different types when the page is loading frmo the categories endpoint and show the beers by type when selected.
 3. **Seach by name**: the API allows us to search for full words only.
 I decided to do a responsive search, which means that on every character added, the search will happened.

+**Warning**: I decided to create a list for beers and only show the beers bby country and type without updating the list when the search is done.
+This allows the user to search by country and type but not by name and country or name and type.

 ## Pictures of the app